beenh2we/hello-c/docs/02-building-blocks/the_hidden_memory_model.md

-# The Hidden Memory Model: Understanding How C Really Works
+# The Hidden Memory Model

 In C programming, what you see in code often differs from what happens in memory.
 This article explores the crucial "behind-the-scenes" behaviors that every C programmer must understand to write effective and safe code.